Appdynamics/joyent-monitoring-extension/README.md

 | ----- | ----- |
 | Custom Metrics/Joyent/Instrumentation/{Module}/{stat}/{Zone}/{UUID} | Value of the instrumentation stat  |

-Modele : Name of the module
+Modele : Name of the module <br>
-stat : Name of the stat
+stat : Name of the stat <br>
-Zone : Zone in which the machine recides
+Zone : Zone in which the machine recides <br>
-UUID : UUID of the machine
+UUID : UUID of the machine <br>

 ##Contributing